Pakistan Food Guide

 Rooh Afza

-Rose-flavored syrup mixed with cold milk or water.
-A beloved summer cooler since 1907, especially popular during Ramadan for iftar.
-The name means 'soul refresher'.
-Sweet, floral, and cooling.
-Often served with ice and sometimes basil seeds.
+Rose-flavored syrup stirred into cold milk or water.
+It's been a summer staple since 1907 and is everywhere at iftar during Ramadan.
+The name means 'soul refresher', and that's the idea: sweet, floral, and cooling, usually over ice and sometimes with basil seeds.

 Sugarcane Juice (Ganne Ka Ras)